aimms/documentation/dataexchange/api.rst

     :param headers: string parameter holding the header name to add
     :param headerValue: string parameter holding the header value to add

+.. js:function::  dex::client::AddRequestTag

+    Using the function :token:`dex::client::AddRequestTag` you can add a tag to request :token:`theRequest`, which can be used to more selectively wait for responses.
+The function will return 1 on success, or 0 on failure.

+    :param theRequest: string parameter holding the unique identification of the request to add a request header to.
+    :param tag: string parameter holding the tag to add

 .. js:function::  dex::client::AddMimePart

     Using the function :token:`dex::client::AddMimePart` you can create a multi-part MIME body for a :token:`POST` request.
 The function will return 1 on success, or 0 on failure.